Last Updated on November 26, 2022

-- Appalachian Ski Mountain between downtown Blowing Rock and Boone was constructed in the 1960s and was followed by Beech Mountain Resort and Sugar Mountain Resort near Banner Elk.
+- Appalachian Ski Mountain between downtown Blowing Rock and Boone was constructed in the 1960s and was followed by Beech Mountain Resort (home of the Land of Oz and more things to do) and Sugar Mountain Resort near Banner Elk.
 The three are among the best places to ski in North Carolina.

 - By 1966, all but 7.5 miles of the Blue Ridge Parkway were completed.
 The rest required building on Grandfather Mountain, which took about 20 more years to complete.

 - Appalachian State Teachers College became Appalachian State University in 1967.
 Enrollment numbers boomed and the school joined the University of North Carolina system a few years later.

 - The Watauga County Farmers’ Market began operating in 1974.